alex-654/workbook/book_summary/completed_code(Steve McConnell)/5 Code Improvements.md

 ### 20.2 Techniques for Improving Software Quality

 - Software-quality objectives
-  One powerful technique for improving software quality is setting explicit quality objectives from among the external and internal characteristics described in the previous section.
+  Set explicit quality objectives from among the external and internal characteristics.
 Without explicit goals, programmers might work to maximize characteristics different from the ones you expect them to maximize.
 - Explicit quality-assurance activity
   One common problem in assuring quality is that